benbossc/R-AssignmentsInfo-Markdown/README.md

 You will use <a href="https://rmarkdown.rstudio.com/"> R Markdown </a> to write up all R related assignments.
 This guide will go through the steps for answering and submitting class assignment questions using R Markdown.

+# Grading

+In order to get full credit for each assignment, you will need to
+1. Show the correct results for a given question (e.g. table, statistics, visualization).
+2. Show the code producing the results.
+3. Provide thoughtful/correct written answers.

+Any response requiring a data analysis task must be supported by code you generate to produce your result.
+Just examining your various objects in the “Environment” section of R Studio is insufficient—you must use scripted commands.
+Because there are typically multiple ways to get an answer, we will not grade you on the efficiency of your code.
+You can work with other students but be sure to <strong>document/comment who you worked with in the assignments</strong>.
+However, you <strong>must submit your own assignments</strong>.

+Also note: all code used to produce your results must be shown in your HTML file (e.g., do not use ```echo=FALSE``` or ```include=FALSE``` as options anywhere).
+Other pieces of advice:

+- Some of the questions in the R Assignments ask for "correct" answers.
+That is not to say, however, that I will not take into consideration "how much" of the code is "correct."
+If the answer is "wrong," expect some points taken off.
+- I will not grade on how efficient your code is unless stated so in the question.
+I will never take points off for accomplishing things differently than expected as long as it produces the correct result. <i>However</i>, if the answer is incorrect and your code indicates little effort (e.g. blank or a few lines of code that yield nothing), is completely incomprehensible (e.g. many lines of mish mash), and little to no commentary, expect few to no points.
+- Please submit <i>both</i> an Rmd and html file.

+The following page highlights instructions re: working with R Markdown (and how to produce ```.rmd``` and ```.html``` files).

 # R Markdown

 R Markdown is a simple formatting syntax for authoring html, pdf, and Microsoft Word documents in RStudio.